-Network Access Policy
+Network Access Policy and Contract

 Computer facilities are provided to students and faculty at Dallas Baptist University to enrich the learning and teaching experience.
 This service can only operate successfully if users act responsibly when using these facilities.
 Unreasonable behavior will disrupt the work of other users.
 To help users understand their responsibilities to each other and to the University, this policy describes students' proper use of computer facilities, including resident access to the DBU network.
-Use of Dallas Baptist University computer facilities is a privilege granted by the university.
+Use of Dallas Baptist University computer facilities is a privilege granted by the University.
 All students, staff, and faculty are responsible for seeing that these computer facilities are used in an effective, efficient, ethical, and lawful manner.
 Any violation of these policies can result in disconnection from the DBU network and disciplinary action.
+DBU staff may monitor e-mail and internet access on the Dallas Baptist University computer network at any time.